vamseeds/explore-bash-scripting/README.md

   * declare is used to set special type of variable **eg :  read only variable declare -r x=1000
       ** array variable declare -a my_array or declare -A my_array
+  * Use declare -p to see which kind of variable it is .
+Eg : declare -p $PATH